yduf/yduf.github.io/_posts/2025-09-12-fastware-the-big-oops.md

 ### OOP
 - oop was just about passing message
 - inheritance hierarchy was told early (since 1980s)
-	- C++ do not force to do it that way
+	- C++ does not force to do it that way